Gianluigi Cavallo

-Gianluigi Cavallo (born 9 August 1968 in Parma, Italy) is an Italian singer, guitarist, composer, system integrator and programmer.
+Gianluigi Cavallo (born 9 August 1968), also known as Cabo, is an Italian singer, guitarist, composer, system integrator and programmer.
 He played in the band Litfiba from 1999 to 2006.

 The beginnings

 While working as programmer, following his passion for music, Gianluigi Cavallo performed as DJ in different independent radios, becoming a valued singer in some of them.

 The nickname "Cabo" is a contraction from the Spanish form of his surname (Caballo).
 His record debut was in 1994 with the mix 12" Brooklyn in which there were three different versions of "Cavalcamix", a sort of electrodance medley of '50s rock music.

 Some months later he produced a new mix 12" called "Indyana" with the dance piece A say baby, a revisitation of a riff from the song Black Betty by Ram Jam.

 Career with Litfiba

 In 1999 he became singer and frontman of the popular Italian rock band Litfiba.
 With them Cavallo wrote lyrics and music of Elettromacumba (2000), Insidia (2001), and Essere o sembrare (2005) winning 4 gold records and selling about 200,000 discs.

 During the period with the band Cavallo took place in many tours and two live albums.
 The first of them, Live on Line, published in 2000, had also a free distribution by the search engine Lycos.
 For this, in Italy they were the forerunners in legally downloaded music.

 Cabo announced his departure from Litfiba in November 2006 with an email sent to his fans.